 - Bonus method: Military members have several methods for filing their taxes free.

 If you e-file and request a direct deposit, you’ll probably receive your funds in less than ten days.
 But if you submit a paper return and request a direct deposit or a paper check it could take several weeks longer.
 Plus you run the risk that your tax form(s) or refund check could get lost or stolen.
 If you don’t receive your refund, it’s important that you make an inquiry about it using the IRS Refund Status Tool.

 What To Do With Your Tax Refund

-- Fund an IRA.
-If you don’t have an Individual Retirement Arrangement (IRA), use your tax refund to open an IRA.
-You can contribute up to $5,000 to an IRA in 2011, or $6,000 if you’re age 50 or older.
+Consider contributing some or all of your refund into your retirement savings account, such as a Roth IRA.
+You can contribute up to $5,500 to an IRA in 2018, or $6,500 if you’re age 50 or older.
 Be aware that there are tax penalties for withdrawing money from a retirement account before the age of 59½.
-So be sure to put money in an IRA only after you’ve established an emergency fund and are sure you won’t need the money.
+So be sure to put money in an IRA only after you’ve established an emergency fund and are sure you won’t immediately need the money.

 You can even opt to split up your refund and have it automatically deposited into multiple financial accounts, like an IRA and a savings account, using IRS Form 8888.
 If you just want to have the money sent to one account, simply use the direct deposit line that’s on the regular tax form.

 An important tip is that if you consistently get big tax refunds each year, you probably need to adjust your withholding so less tax will be deducted from your paychecks.
-Use the IRS Withholding Calculator to help you complete a new Form W-4 and submit it to your employer.
-Remember that it’s not a good idea to use a tax return as a forced savings plan—it’s better to pay yourself first with higher paychecks throughout the year.
+Use the IRS Withholding Calculator to help you complete a new Form W-4 and submit it to your employer (military members can do this on myPay).
+Remember that it’s generally not a good idea to use a tax return as a forced savings plan—it’s better to pay yourself first with higher paychecks throughout the year.
 That way you can save the amount you’d otherwise be paying to the government and make interest on it, instead of loaning it to Uncle Sam for free.